tverlaan/timmo.immo/priv/pages/now.md

 _This page is inspired by [/now](https://nownownow.com/about)-pages_

-## Job 📦
+## Job 📶

-I'm working as a Lead Software Developer at [Wuunder](wearewuunder.com).
-Growing and improving our logistics platform and expanding to multiple countries in Europe.
+I quit employment and I'm currently working as contractor for Athonet.

 ## Recently moved 🏡

-Me and my family recently moved and are doing a lot of work ourselves.
+We moved about a year ago and are doing a lot of work ourselves.
 This definitely puts a strain on other things, but it's so much worth it.
-Next up is the bathroom.
+We remodeled and expanded the bath room.
+Next up are the solar panels!

 ## Reading 📖

-I am still reading [Scaling Up](https://scalingup.com) by Verne Harnish and I started reading The Circle.
-I've seen the movie, but a book brings a different kind of perspective on things.
+I haven't got much time for reading between work, kids and renovating the house.
+I'm open to book suggestions though.

 ## Van conversion 🚌

-The van is currently on hold due to our house move.
-We're still excited to continue with it ASAP.
+The summer of 2021 was the first time we went on a trip with our van.
+It's still very much a work in progress, but at least usable 😄.
 Progress can be followed on the photo sharing website.

-_March 2022_
+_January 2023_